heenamkung/TIL/design_pattern/design_pattern_structural.md

 - Behavioral (행동패턴)

 ## Structural
-Object/class composition or how objects can be combined to form larger structures.
+Deal with object composition or the way to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

 Example: Proxy, Adapter